debbhie/COGNORISE-INTERNSHIP-TRAVEL-AND-TOUR-ANALYSIS/README.md

 * Average age of customers
 * Percentage of frequent flyers vs non frequent flyers
 * Proportion of income distribution of customers in different categories
-* Average number of services opted for by customers
-* Number of times customers opted for their services
 * Percentage of customers with account synced to their social media
 * Percentage of customers booking hotel through their services
 * Percentage of customers who churned vs customers who did not churn
-* Predictive model accuracy (accuracy, precision and recall)

 ## DATA CLEANING
-These processes were carried out using power query
+These processes were carried out in jupyter notebook
 * Duplicates were not found
 * Spelling errors were corrected

-## DATA PROCESSING
-* Predicted_churn column was created
-* Churn_status column was created as well

 ## DATA ANALYSIS
 ### DESCRIPTIVE ANALYSIS
 This is the first step in understanding the basic characteristics of the dataset.
 It provides a summary of the central tendencies, distributions, and proportions of different variables.

-* Total Customers: 954
+* Total number of customer: 954

-* Average Age: 32 years
+* Average Age: 32 years, 11 months

-* Average Number of Services Opted: 2 services
+* Average Number of Services Opted: 2.44 services

+* Minimum age of customer: 27 years

-* Distribution of Services Opted:
+* Maximum age of customer is: 38years
- - Opted 1 service: 404 customers
- - Opted 2 services: 176 customers
- - Opted 3 services: 124 customers
- - Opted 4 services: 117 customers
- - Opted 5 services: 69 customers
- - Opted 6 services: 64 customers

 * Frequent Flyer Status
  - Frequent Flyers: 30%
  - Non-Frequent Flyers: 64%
  - No Record: 6%

 * Income Distribution
  - High Income: 17%
- - Middle Income: 40%
+ - Middle Income: 43%
  - Low Income: 40%

 * Social Media Synchronization